 Director of the Center for X-Ray Determination of the Structure of Matter

-Aboul-ela is a fellow of the RNA Society, an international scientific society dedicated to fostering research and education in the biological and chemical aspects of ribonucleic acid (RNA).
-Aboul-ela’s substantive research interests focus on structural biology and drug design through the determination of the atomic structure of proteins and RNA, the study of their interaction with small molecule drugs and metabolites, and how to use this information to design lead molecules for the discovery of new therapeutic drugs.
-He is also interested in the structure, function, and biophysical properties of non-coding RNA.
-His constant research efforts are leading him to understand how RNA molecules can perform many other functions in cells beyond coding for proteins.
+Research Interests: structural biology and drug design through the determination of the atomic structure of proteins and RNA, the study of their interaction with small molecule drugs and metabolites, and how to use this information to design lead molecules for the discovery of new therapeutic drugs.
+In addition: the structure, function, and biophysical properties of non-coding RNA, and continuing research efforts are leading to understand how RNA molecules can perform many other functions in cells beyond coding for proteins.

 2) Wei Huang, Joohyun Kim, Shantenu Jha, and Fareed Aboul-ela, The Impact of a Ligand Binding on Strand Migration in the SAM-I Riboswitch.
 PLOS Computational Biology, 2013, 9 (5), e1003069.

 3) Vamsi Krishna Boyapati, Wei Huang, Jessica Spedale, and Fareed Aboul-ela, Basis for Ligand Discrimination between ON and OFF State Riboswitch Conformations: the Case of the SAM-I Riboswitch.
 RNA 2012, (18), 1230-1243.

 4) Aboul-ela, F., Huang, W., Abd Elrahman, M., Boyapati, V. & Li, P. Linking aptamer-ligand binding and expression platform folding in riboswitches: prospects for mechanistic modeling and design.
 Wiley Interdisciplinary Reviews: RNA 6, 631-650, doi:10.1002/wrna.1300 (2015).